single-wolf/git-backup/README.md

 # git-backup
-A shell script for back up the git repository
+A shell script for automatic and incremental backup of git repositories.